alexa/alexa-auto-sdk/README.md

 ### Build Dependencies and License Information

-During the build time, the following dependencies are fetched and built for the target platform by [Alexa Auto SDK Builder](./builder/README.md).
+During the build time, the following dependencies are fetched and built for the target platform by the [Alexa Auto SDK Builder](./builder/README.md).
 Please refer to each of the individual entities for the particular licenses.

 * [AVS Device SDK v1.11](https://github.com/alexa/avs-device-sdk/)
   * [cURL 7.58.0](https://curl.haxx.se/)